alphanodes/redmine_collapsible_sidebar/README.md

 Features
 --------

+- collapsable sidebar
-- Using cookie to remember status of the sidebar (hidden or not)
+- Using local storage to remember status of the sidebar for each page

 Solution is based on <https://www.redmine.org/issues/21808#note-27>.
 If this is part of Redmine, this plugin will be deprecated.